Rugby World Cup Betting Odds

 Know The Differences Between Rugby Union And League

-If you're completely new to this rugby thing, you must know there are two different game styles — union and league.
-The World Cup is contested in union format so that should be your chief concern here.
+If you’re new to rugby, it’s important to understand that there are two main formats of the game — union and league.
+The Rugby World Cup is played in the union format, so that’s where your focus should be.

 Teams Qualified